 If you're looking for a night of laughs, hiring a comedian for your event is the way to go!
 According to Rick Lewis (Scottsdale, AZ), comedy is a bonding experience.
 "Comedy is the most painless team building exercise there is."
 A comedian can offer a great way to break the ice, lighten spirits and get guests talking at an event.

-There are a few things to consider when hiring a comedian for an event, that's why we asked our top comedians for their advice on how to choose the right jokester for your event.
+There are a few things to consider when hiring a comedian for an event.
+That's why we asked our top comedians for their advice on how to choose the right jokester for your function.

 Discuss the Material